INSRapperswil/docker-logstash-netflow/README.md

 # Dockerized Logstash with installed Netflow Plugin

 This Docker image can be used to collect Netflow data using Logstash.
-The default configuration of this image just outputs the received flows and also stores them inside a file.
+In the default configuration of this image, you will be able to store Netflow entries in JSON files.
+Additionally it prints the received flows to STDOUT (needs to be enabled first).
+Further Netflow processing logic can be easily configured inside the `logstash.conf` configuration.

-Pull the image directly from [pschmid/docker-logstash-netflow](https://hub.docker.com/r/pschmid/docker-logstash-netflow/) using the required version tag.
+Pull the image directly from [pschmid/docker-logstash-netflow](https://hub.docker.com/r/pschmid/docker-logstash-netflow/) using the desired version or simply use the `latest` tag.

 ## Prerequisites
 - Create a data directory which will be mounted to the Docker container and will be used to store the Netflow data dump file.
 By default this image uses the host directory `/opt/netflow-data` which will be mounted at `/data` inside the container.